James-Montgomery/lind/README.md

 **Warning:** We have chosen respected and reputable R packages to use as our backend where R code is used.
 However, code quality and accuracy of backend R code is not tested in this package.
 Please see the documentation for those packages to learn more about them.
-R package name are documented in the appropriate module docstrings.
+R package names are documented in the appropriate module docstrings.

 ### Quick Start